drmaize/compvision/README.md

 - The dependencies vary for each module and are listed in their respective sections, but in a future update we will release with Docker.
 - The runable executables and installers are available on GitHub: https://github.com/drmaize/compvision/releases/tag/1.00
 - The deep learning weights and models are also available on GitHub: https://github.com/drmaize/compvision/releases/tag/1.00
-- Fiji ImageJ can be found: https://imagej.net/Fiji/Downloads
+- Fiji ImageJ can be found: https://imagej.net/Fiji/Downloads.
+MAKE SURE TO DOWNLOAD FIJI (NOT IMAGEJ).
+THEY ARE SIMILAR BUT THE FUNCTIONALITY IS SLIGHTLY DIFFERENT

 # Docker Instructions
 As an alternative to downloading and installing the packages into your computer, we have packaged everything together into a Docker image for Windows 10.
 Note because the image is a Windows image, Hyper-v virtualization must be enabled; Hyper-V is available on 64-bit versions of Windows 10 Pro, Enterprise, and Education.
 It is not available on the Home edition.